acecodes/bitburrow/README.md

 # [The Code Engine][1]

-This web app translates any string of characters (numbers or letters) into Morse code.
-For the moment, it only translates one way (normal text -> Morse), but decoding will be implemented soon.
+This web app translates any string of characters (numbers, letters and punctuation marks) into Morse code or translate a Morse code message into English.

 It runs on Flask and is deployed to Heroku.
 Styling is courtesy of Jinja (templating system), Boostrap (CSS) and WTForms (form element).